ni/nimi-python/docs/nidmm/functions.rst

     different instrument might cause different behavior.

     The driver performs interchangeability checking when
-     is set to VI\_TRUE (1).
-The
+    :py:data:`nidmm.INTERCHANGE\_CHECK` is set to VI\_TRUE (1).
+The function
-    function returns an empty string in the **interchange_warning** parameter if no interchangeability warnings remain for the session.
+    returns an empty string in the **interchange_warning** parameter if no interchangeability warnings remain for the session.
 In general, the instrument driver generates interchangeability warnings when an attribute that affects the behavior of the instrument is in a state that you did not specify.

     :param buffer_size: Passes the number of bytes in the ViChar array you specify for the **Interchange\_Warning** parameter.
 If the next interchangeability